 The School of Earth, Energy and Environmental Sciences offers current Stanford University undergraduates the opportunity to apply for a one-year coterminal Master of Arts (M.A.) or Master of Science (M.S.) in Sustainability Science and Practice.
 This interdisciplinary degree program equips students with the knowledge, mindsets and practical skills needed to understand and intervene in complex systems to advance sustainability – securing human well-being around the world and across generations.

-The Sustainability Science and Practice program (“SUST” for short) integrates theoretical and conceptual knowledge with practical skills and tools, enabling students to develop core knowledge and competencies across three core curricular elements.
+The Sustainability Science and Practice program (“SUST” for short) emphasizes three core curricular elements.

 Students develop a “systems perspective”, deepening their awareness of the dynamic and interrelated nature of social-environmental systems.
 They explore tools to measure, map, and model five capital assets – social, natural, human, manufactured, and knowledge capital – and their complex interactions in order to recognize potential feedbacks, thresholds, and unintended consequences, as well as to identify leverage points and opportunities for interventions that can have transformative impact.